Maurice-Yu/Bun_Documentation/README.md

 To start your project, run `bun start` in the root directory of your project.
 This will start your React app on `http://localhost:3000` or whichever port you have specified in your `package.json` file.

+It's that simple!
+You can now use Bun to manage your React projects.

 ## Example for Bun test ?

 ## Limitations and Challenges